Tuesday, April 19, 2011

 The Luther S. Lashmit Award is given annually to a fourth year student for the purpose of travel.
 Luther Lasmit graduated from the Carnegie Institute of Technology Graduate Program in Architecture in 1921.
 He returned to the University community from 1923-27 as an Assistant Professor.
 He spent the remainder of his career in Winston-Salem, North Carolina.
 Lashmit had the opportunity to study in France early in his career when he won a traveling scholarship.
 This experience, he later noted, dramatically changed his perception and vision of architecture.
 Through his generous gift to Carnegie Mellon and the School of Architecture, he gives a student with exceptional design skills the same opportunity.

 The Fourth-Year Design Awards are presented annually by the School of Architecture to give Fourth-Year students the opportunity to enhance their academic experience and display their work to faculty, peers, and the public at large.
-This year, the awards competition will be displayed in CFA 214 beginning Monday, April 5 and will conclude with a reception and the Henry Hornbostel Lecture on Monday, April 19.
+This year, the awards competition will be displayed in CFA 214 beginning Monday, 04 April and will conclude with the Henry Hornbostel Lecture on Monday, 18 April.

 Selected students must carry a minimum 3.0 QPA in both design studio and overall performance.